Guide

 Yes, Catholics can use AI.
 Not every use is wise.

-The faithful question is not whether a tool is new.
-The question is whether it serves truth, dignity, responsibility, work, learning, prayer, family life, and the common good.
+The question is never whether a tool is new.
+It is whether the tool serves truth, dignity, and the common good, or quietly erodes them.

 Does it name sources?